RohanSaxena2020/sales-manager-ai/README.md

-# sales-manager-ai
+# free-scribe
-Ai app which allows you to record audio, transcribes audio, and allows you to upload it to a trained AI agent.
+ Free Scribe app which allows the user to record and transcribes / translates using ML model